ARTIST STATEMENT

 What can I create that feels honest and healing?

-While exploring what coaching might look like for me, a memory from my early childhood came flooding back.
-At around two years old, I fell into a pond at a family wedding.
+During this time of reflection, a memory from early childhood resurfaced.
+At a family wedding, around the age of two, I fell into a pond.
 I don’t remember the fall, only the feeling of being wrapped in a blanket, safe in my father’s arms.
-I was told a stranger had saved me.
+I was told a stranger had pulled me out.
 In my heart, I’ve always imagined it was an angel who nudged her, whispering, “not yet.”

-That moment inspired me to draw.
-I picked up a pencil (something I’d never done before) to try to draw what I saw in my mind.
-I started with a faceless angel, then drew a single eye.
+That moment sparked something.
+I picked up a pencil for the first time in a while and tried to draw what I saw in my mind.
+I began with a faceless angel, then drew a single eye.

-I became captivated by what eyes hold...memory, emotion, unspoken truths.
-They aren’t just windows to the soul; they’re portals into questions we’re only beginning to understand.
+I became captivated by what eyes hold from memory to emotion to unspoken truths.
+They aren’t just windows to the soul.
+They are portals into questions we are only beginning to understand.

 What shapes our beliefs, our truth, our identities?